 |Drillhole||Interval (ft)||Gold (g/t)||Silver g/t||From (ft)|

 The interpretation of stratigraphic control at the nearby Hasbrouck deposit supports West Kirkland’s interpretation at Gold Mountain.

-Estimation of the overall dip and thickness of the newly-identified target requires further roads to be cut, both above and below existing road-cuts, as well as several short vertical holes drilled into exposed mineralization.
+Estimation of the overall dip and thickness of the newly-identified targets requires further roads to be cut, both above and below existing drill roads, as well as several short vertical holes drilled into exposed mineralization.

-In June 2018, West Kirkland reported new high-grade assay results from continuous sampling completed at surface on the Gold Mountain target, located near the Company’s Hasbrouck Gold Project, which outline clear targets for shallow surface drilling.
-New assay results from the east and central areas of the Gold Mountain target include:
+In 2018, West Kirkland reported new high-grade assay results from continuous sampling completed at surface on the Gold Mountain target, located near the Company’s Hasbrouck Gold Project, which outline clear targets for shallow surface drilling.
+Assay results from the east and central areas of the Gold Mountain target include:

 - 160 feet (49m) with an average of 4.34 g/t gold (across strike)

 - 140 feet (43m) with an average of 4.32 g/t gold (across strike)

 - 140 feet (43m) with an average of 2.15 g/t gold (across strike)